 So let me ask you: what big future events have you changed your mind about in recent years?
 I’d love to hear your thoughts in the comments below.

-As we’ll now see, a fantastic and incredibly profitable new global mobility solution is now on our ten year horizon with passengerdrones (aka “multi-rotor electric AVs”) and their less-recognized cousins, passenger drones (aka “fixed- and variable wing EVTOL AVs” — that’s a mouthful).
-Purists remind us that “drones” originally referred to only the unmanned variety, but everyone is now calling these human-carrying machines droneplanes as well, and I recommend you do too.
+As we’ll now see, a fantastic and incredibly profitable new global mobility solution is now on our ten year horizon with passengerdrones (aka “multi-rotor electric AVs”) and their less-recognized cousins, droneplanes(aka “fixed- and variable wing EVTOL AVs” — that’s a mouthful).
+Purists remind us that “drones” originally referred to only the unmanned variety, but everyone is now calling these human-carrying machines dronesas well, and I recommend you do too.
 It’s a perfectly good one-syllable word.

 In coming decades, these clever new machines will be built into very fast and efficient air deliveryandair taxinetworks, on-demand services that can achieve incredibly high densities in leading cities.
 Using them will be expensive in the 2020’s, and it is my hope that we’ll see air deliveries for urgent goods first, but the most exciting application, multipassenger commuter drones, should start to get mass-affordable for daily use in the 2030s.
-So just like we see with pollution, spam, and other technology-created or enabled problems, we can predict urban gridlock will subside, at an accelerating rate, as these networks start to seriously scale in the 2030s. air delivery and air taxi networks
+So just like we see with pollution, spam, and other technology-created or enabled problems, we can predict urban gridlock will subside, at an accelerating rate, as these networks start to seriously scale in the 2030s.

 Consider that removing urban gridlock is a far more exciting and valuable objective than, for example, going faster between major urban areas.
 Even if we had a Hyperloop train between LA and San Francisco today, we’d still be stuck with the awful traffic in each of those destinations once we got there.
-It’s the Hyperloop , the 30 billion hours that Americans spend commuting each year, that are the top transportation problems for urbanites everywhere. full week of each of our lives that we waste in traffic annually are part of the solution, but they are going to be Self-driving cars , just like every other car.
-With the arrival of safe, cheap, and quiet air taxi networks, we can finally see the stuck on our gridlocked road systems ahead. full solution
+It’s the 30 billion hours that Americans spend commuting each year, the full week of each of our lives that we waste in traffic annually, that are the top transportation problems for urbanites everywhere.
+Self-driving cars are part of the solution, but they are going to be stuck on our gridlocked road systems, just like every other car.
+With the arrival of safe, cheap, and quiet air taxi networks, we can finally see the full solution ahead.

 Let’s briefly discuss each of these issues now, and see how.

-, which we already find in designs like the ducted fan and Lilium drones today.
+These drones become even quieter when you enclose the rotors inside a carbon-fiber tube, creating a ducted fan, which we already find in designs like the Lilium and Urban Aeronautics drones today.
 A multifan design like Lilium’s (picture below) seems like it has the potential to be the quietest.
 The rotor-enclosing tubes can be noise insulated, and the edges can be dynamically adjusted by micromotors, to make the the air rushing through them even quieter yet.
-Urban Aeronautics

 Fortunately, sound levels drop 6 dB with every doubling of distance, so we can require our air delivery and taxi drones to fly high enough not to be heard.
 Unless they are low-noise engineered, most of today’s drones might have to rise above 3,000 feet before finding a virtual lane in the sky.
 In some urban areas, drones may allowed to fly low over highways, adding to highway noise.
 But I hope that doesn’t happen.
 I think we citizens should fight to reduce our current levels of noise pollution.
-We need to rise above 3,000 feet , not keep adding to it. measure and reduce urban noise
+We need to measure andreduce urban noise, not keep adding to it.

 Fortunately, advanced safety solutions exist today, or are on the near-term horizon.
 Some of these are expensive, but in the best of all worlds, I hope we’ll require them all before we see drones in large numbers flying overhead.